 Gastroesophageal reflux (GER) and gastroesophageal reflux disease (GERD) in adults.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: http://www.niddk.nih.gov/health-information/health-topics/digestive-diseases/ger-and-gerd-in-adults/Pages/overview.aspx.
 Accessed February 25, 2015.

 Gastroesophageal reflux disease (GERD).
-The Merck Manual Professional Edition.
+Merck Manual Professional Version.
 Available at: http://www.merckmanuals.com/professional/gastrointestinal_disorders/esophageal_and_swallowing_disorders/gastroesophageal_reflux_disease_gerd.html.
 Updated May 2014.
 Accessed February 25, 2015.

 Understanding heartburn and reflux disease.
 American Gastroenterological Association website.
 Available at: http://www.gastro.org/patient-center/digestive-conditions/heartburn-gerd.
 Accessed February 25, 2015.